fhamborg/Giveme5W/README.md

 Giveme5W is an open-source system to extract answers to the five journalistic W questions (5Ws).
 The 5Ws describe the main event of a news articles, i.e., who did what, when, where, and why.
 Giveme5W can be accessed by other software as a Python library and via a RESTful API.
 The extraction performance is p=0.7.

+Note that we currently work on an improved version of Giveme5W, which will be available here very soon.

 ## Getting started

 ### Installation